© Crown copyright 2017

 - lottery winnings/prize money

 - seized goods/packages (held by Customs and Excise)

 - inheritance payments

-Fraudsters sometimes sign off such scams using the name of a genuine member of HMRC to try and make the scam appear more genuine.
+Fraudsters may sign off such scams using the name of a genuine HMRC member of staff in an attempt to make the scam appear genuine.
 If you’re in any doubt, please forward the email to HMRC for verification to firstname.lastname@example.org.

 If you can’t verify the identity of the caller we recommend that you do not liaise with them.
 You may wish to consider reporting an incident which has incurred a financial loss to Action Fraud.

 You can also read about recognising phishing emails and text messages.